-The Carnegie Junior Fellows Program selects 8-10 graduating seniors to serve as research assistants to senior associates-academics, former government officials, lawyers, and journalists from around the world to work on international affairs issues at the Carnegie Endowment in Washington, DC.
+Each year 12-14 graduating seniors are selected to serve as research assistants to senior associates-academics, former government officials, lawyers, and journalists from around the world-to work on a variety of international affairs issues at the Carnegie Endowment in Washington, DC.

 To learn more about working on campus, visit the Student Employment page.
 We have general job search resources here.
 For employers committed to diversity and opportunities for minorities, visit workplacediversity.com, nemnet.com, and blackcollegian.com.